Soon after Jesus’s crucifixion, were traditional witnesses testifying that Jesus appeared to them alive from the dead?

 See this page to explore 5 arguments:

-- In general, Luke inherits his accounts from eyewitnesses, so we can feel similarly confident—by default—that this account ultimamtely came from the relevant eyewitness/eyewitnesses.
+- In general, Luke inherits his accounts from eyewitnesses So, by default, we can be similarly confident that this account ultimately came from the relevant eyewitnesses—namely, Cleopas and his companion.

-- In AD 30, the Jerusalem church said so, and the early Church's teachings echoed the authentic testimony of the relevantly involved witnesses (in this case, Cleopas and co) who controlled and regulated the popular stories spread about themselves.
+- In AD 30, the Jerusalem church said soThe early Church's teachings echoed the authentic testimony of involved witnesses.
+In this case, Cleopas and his companion would have controlled how stories about them circulated, meaning the community’s version reflects what they themselves were saying.

-- 1st church strove to reject Jesus-bio not vetted by witnesses,[Forthcoming], and if this story did not really come from Cleopas then the lie would have been exposed quickly and easily enough.
+- 1st church strove to reject Jesus-bio not vetted by witnesses,[Forthcoming].
+If this story didn’t actually come from Cleopas, the fabrication would’ve been quickly and easily exposed.
+The early church operated under strict norms for preserving credible accounts.

-- The account is not ultimately a lie/legend, and if it is not a lie nor legend, then the only viable alternative left for its existence is that it is authentic witness testimony from Cleopas and co.
+- The account is not ultimately a lie/legend.
+And if it’s neither a lie nor a legend, the only plausible explanation left is that it reflects authentic witness testimony from Cleopas and his companion.

-That Cleopas and his companion were testifying to seeing Jesus appear to them helps establish our big claim that witnesses were saying Jesus appeared to them.
+That Cleopas and his companion were testifying to seeing Jesus appear to them helps establish the broader claim that Jesus appeared to his followers.
 Why?
-Because it's a straightforward example of it.
+Because it's a straightforward example of witnesses saying exactly that.

 So what?
 Perhaps…